 - Take a Look: Brand new air filters are typically ivory or white in color.
 Take a glance at your filter and see if it’s dirty or clogged.
 While your filter might need a change without visible debris, if you can spot dirt all over the filter there’s a good chance it’s in dire need of change.

-Tommy’s Hi Tech Auto Can Care for Your Air Filter
+Tommy’s High Tech Auto Repair Can Care for Your Air Filter